kvitberg/FunFacts/README.md

 # FunFacts

 A simple application to display random facts.
-Default title with a random from the fact list (under) with a random background color chosen from the color list (under).
+Default title with a random fact from the facts list (under) with a random background color chosen from the color list (under).
 A simple button is used to change to the next fact.

 ##Facts used in the app:
     "Ants stretch when they wake up in the morning.",